 - Release Date: November 2001

-There are only a couple of RTS games in the Star Wars universe.
-Even so, Galactic Battlegrounds come from AoEII and AoEIIi creators.
+Galactic Battlegrounds comes from AoEII and AoEIIi creators.
 As such, it uses the same mechanics and designs, but you can play with far-away factions and units.

-The factions in the game are Galactic Empire, Rebel Alliance, Wookies, Gungas, Royal Naboo, and the Trade Federation.
+The factions are Galactic Empire, Rebel Alliance, Wookies, Gungas, Royal Naboo, and the Trade Federation.
 Each faction has a campaign you can play, and the story happens during the prequel era.

 The gameplay is full-on classic RTS, with a sci-fi setting.
 However, the battles rely heavily on land, sea, and air vehicles.
 These battles happen across the single-player campaign, custom skirmishes, and only PvP.